 - "protocol"-Specifies the transport protocol we are interested in. e.g. UDP/TCP - "decode"-If payload is encapsulated in TCP or UDP transport without a L7 application header, the decode format string can be used to specify how the payload should be decoded.
 This allows the user to specify the data model of the payload and to write queries on such payload.
-It is typically used in situations where the data generator (e.g. sensor) sends a packet with binary payload that needs to be interpreted as integers, characters or other data types. - "content": In some cases, the payload is encapsulated in TCP or UDP without an L7 application header, but, its content can be categorized as one of the content-types defined by the HTTP protocol.
-In such situations, you may specify the content type that helps the indexer index the data appropriately instead of specifying the default plain text indexer.
-This approach provides greater flexibility and accuracy in content queries that you then can apply on the data.
-If you specify a content type for traffic that contains an application header, the content type specified by the network.content block overrides the type specified in the application headers. - "Filter-by"-This block specifies the set of 4-tuples (source IP, source port, destination IP, destination port) the user is interested in.
-This block contains the following fields in the specified formats. - "srcaddr"-ipaddress[/prefix length] : The prefix length can be used to specify a range of IP addresses.
+It is typically used in situations where the data generator (e.g. sensor) sends a packet with binary payload that needs to be interpreted as integers, characters or other data types. - "Filter-by"-This block specifies the set of 4-tuples (source IP, source port, destination IP, destination port) the user is interested in.
+This block contains the following fields in the specified formats. - "srcaddr"-ipaddress[/prefix length]: The prefix length can be used to specify a range of IP addresses.
 Currently, a prefix length of at most 8 (256) addresses is supported.
-Only raw IP addresses are supported. - "srcport"-Specifies the set of port number ranges, as well as, comma-separated values are accepted. e.g. [3212,1214,2118-2144] - "dstaddr"-The format is similar to that of "srcaddr". - "dstport"-The format is similar to that of "srcport"
+Only raw IP addresses are supported.

+- "srcport"-Specifies the set of port number ranges, as well as, comma-separated values are accepted. e.g. [3212,1214,2118-2144] - "dstaddr"-The format is similar to that of "srcaddr". - "dstport"-The format is similar to that of "srcport"